aakkiiii/NETFLIX-Home-Page-Clone/README.md

 Features:

-1.Responsive landing page.
+1. Responsive landing page.

-2.Modern UI inspired by Netflix.
+2. Modern UI inspired by Netflix.

-3.Clean and organized HTML & CSS code.
+3. Clean and organized HTML & CSS code.

-4.No JavaScript or external frameworks used.
+4. No JavaScript or external frameworks used.